mzattera/v4j/README.md

 The `Alphabet` class provides some static fields to access already defined alphabets:

-- `Alphabet.EVA` is the EVA alphabet.
+- `Alphabet.EVA` is the Basic EVA alphabet.

 - `Alphabet.UTF_16` is the UTF-16 char-set used in Java.
 This is the alphabet to be used to process "normal" (as non-Voynich) text files and strings.